qcrit/LaTeCH-CLfL-2019-GreekClassification/README.md

 pipenv install
 ```

-Run the demo (this does a simple feature extraction, and analyzes the results in one step):
+Run the demo (this does a feature extraction for a small sample of files, and analyzes the results in one step):
 ```bash
 python demo.py
 ```